-Free from added sugars, fruit, high-sugar vegetables (like potatoes and beets), peanuts, and all vinegars except apple cider vinegar.
+Excludes added sugars, fruit, high-sugar vegetables (like potatoes and beets), peanuts, and all vinegars except apple cider vinegar.
 Any food that is rapidly metabolized into sugar or contains a high amount of sugar is excluded.

-Autoimmune Paleo (AIP)
+Autoimmune Paleo/Protocol (AIP)

-Free from allergenic foods including gluten, dairy, eggs, peanuts, soy, and corn, nightshade vegetables, added sugars, chocolate, red meat, and banana.
+Excludes allergenic foods including gluten, dairy, eggs, peanuts, soy, and corn, nightshade vegetables, added sugars, chocolate, red meat, and banana.

-Free from grains, legumes, starchy veggies (like sweet potato and beets), fruit, and all added sugars.
+Excludes grains, legumes, starchy veggies (like sweet potato and beets), fruit, and all added sugars.
 Any recipe that could fit on a ketogenic meal plan is included, but daily macros will still need to be calculated and balanced when building a ketogenic meal plan.